 Two individuals, a man and a woman, in MedSTAR uniforms took me in an ambulance down the road to the MedSTAR hospital.
 The ride sucked for me, mainly because they had to strap my left leg down so it didn't move around.
-I also wondered, as they were transporting me away from Walter Reed that this must be a similar process to what they do for dead bodies.
-I do not remember what floor my room was on, but I do remember the fact that they did not let me out of bed for a couple days because the orders from Walter Reed had not come through.
-Yet they did draw my blood and gave me medications to treatment my laryngitis.
-A day after that I was taken down to see a therapist.
+I also wondered, as they were transporting me away from Walter Reed, that this must be a similar process to what they do for dead bodies.
+I do not remember what floor my room was on, but I do remember the fact that they did not let me out of bed for a couple of days because the orders from Walter Reed had not come through.
+Yet they did draw my blood and gave me medications to treat my laryngitis.
+A day after that, I was taken down to see a therapist.
 I believe her name was Linda.
-She stretched me, and also had me stand and I almost collapsed.
-That’s when she told me that I should take this into specific anti-spastic medication, which did work.
+She stretched me and also had me stand, and I almost collapsed.
+That’s when she told me that I should take this specific anti-spastic medication, which did work.
 I spent three weeks in that facility.